moonbit-js-ffi/js-fs/README.md

 ## Description

-js is a collection of filesystem for the MoonBit JavaScript FFI library.
+moonbit-js-ffi/fs is a collection of filesystem for the MoonBit JavaScript FFI library.

 ## Installation